AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-expand-image-api-tutorial.md

 }
 ```

-Once we know Firefly generated our images, we log the results, including the URL for each generated images.
+Once we know Firefly generated our images, we log the results, including the URL for each generated image.

 ## Full Example